purvakulkarni15/Real-Time-Ray-Tracing-using-Vulkan/Basic Triangle/BasicTriangle.md

 ### Key Learnings

 ### 1. WSI Extensions
 1. VK_KHR_surface exposes a VkSurfaceKHR object that represents an abstract type of surface to present rendered images.
 The surface in our program will be backed by the window created using GLFW.
-2. This extension is included in list given by glfwGetRequiredInstanceExtensions
+2. VK_KHR_SURFACE: This extension is included in list given by glfwGetRequiredInstanceExtensions.
+(Instance level extension)

 ### 2. Swap Chains
  1. Vulkan does not have default frame buffer to render and needs a structure called swap chain to store these buffers.